rvounik/frontend2/README.md

 - fix warnings in production mode (and find out how to cycle environments)
 - fix tests and add new ones for Example component
 - add proptypes
-- refactor fetch request into an action
-- add state manipulation (redux) to the Example component
 - extend css linting rules
 - fix issue with unused declarations alert (js lint)